AzeezBayo/alx-higher_level_programming/0x05-python-exceptions/README.md

-tis is a python project on Static & Exception Handling
+This is a python exception task markdown